Health Practice Management/pre-DPT (BS)

 CHM 300 Chemistry I and CHM 400 Chemistry II –These courses are on ground.
 If taken at another university they must be taken as a hybrid or on ground course.
 Credits can be transferred to NEIT.

-Pre-DPT students only – Terms XI and XII will be hybrid.
-Please see PTA Bridge to DPT program for further details.
+Terms XI and XII will be hybrid.
+Please see DPT program handbook for further details.

 Program Mission